Abastro/Funcy/STRUCTURE.md

 It's capable of all things programming languages can do, because it includes lambda calculus as its subset.
 (It's known that lambda calculus is equivalent with universal turing machine)

+(At some point would make a language based on sequences)

 # Language Frame (Basis Module)

 ## Mathematics